 We define the new language of leadership within a connected framework of five fluencies.
 While individually some of these are not new concepts or practices, together they address the imperative for change and are more important than ever.

 The world of certainty that we used to know has left us…forever.
 And in an uncertain world, leaders are going to have to find clarity to make decisions and move forward in the context of pervasive uncertainty.
-Futurist Bob Johansen declared in 2017 that, “the future will reward clarity, but punish certainty.”
-Years later, this statement rings especially true and profound.
 Leaders will have to lean into their existing strengths, grow new strengths, and operate with a higher sense of clarity to navigate the uncertain and tumultuous future.

 Being a high-performing leader has always required skills and commitment to communication.
 In the current context of work, communication has become paramount in leading teams through volatile and uncertain conditions.
-Leaders must communicate well, communicate often, and demonstrate leadership presence at all times across all mediums.
-In a distributed world, leaders must be skilled and constantly investing in communication to build trust, engage their teams, provide context to change, and instil confidence.
-To do that, they need to cultivate presence and be present.
+Leaders must communicate well, communicate often, and demonstrate leadership presence to build trust, engage their teams, provide context to change, and instill confidence.

 The world has shown us its increasing propensity for the unpredictable.
 Today, leaders need to recognize that while they have control over their decisions, they can’t always control outcomes.
-Leaders will inevitably fail when they are too rigid, too declarative, and too set on predetermined outcomes that they narrate inside their own heads.
+Leaders will inevitably fail when they are too rigid, too declarative, and too set on predetermined outcomes.
 Leaders need to have heightened levels of self-awareness and be willing to change and demonstrate professional pliability like never before.

 Leaders need to show up with unmatched levels of empathy and compassion.
-Understanding where their teams are at, what makes their people tick, and the challenges facing people, are now table stakes to leading in a distributed and disrupted world.
-The ability to be intuitive, ask powerful questions, and deeply connect with people by seeing things through the eye’s and emotions of others are the emergent and often challenging skills that leaders need to nurture and grow.
+Seeing people as people, understanding and caring about what’s important to them, recognizing the challenges they face, and always know where their teams are at are leadership table stakes.
+Being intuitive, asking powerful questions, and deeply connecting with people by seeing things through the eyes and emotions of others are the emergent skills that leaders need to nurture and grow.
 This is the time to tap into our humanity, vulnerability and humanity as leaders.